saltkid/bagman/README.md

 # bagman
 Background Manager for [Wezterm](https://github.com/wez/wezterm/) that automatically cycles through different backgrounds at a user-defined interval.
+It handles configuring the `background` config option and will overwrite any previous values.
 Usually, the interrupts to change background are quick but it might get too long if the image is too large.

 ## Key Features
 - auto cycle background images at a user-defined interval.